tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 # Introduction to the Interactive Debug Console

 In the previous section, we built the scaffolding for serialization but did not attempt to make the model fully "checkpoint-able".
 That is, we cannot support restarting the simulation from a checkpoint yet.
 As it turns out, we're just not interested in supporting restart until we have a stable design and have scaled it up significantly.
-However, serialization serves a second purpose: observability and controllabily of internal state.
+However, serialization serves a second purpose: observability and controllability of internal state.

 We will demonstrate this by first serializing the hyperparameters used by the optimizer base class and the Adam based optimizer child class.